E-Williamson121/Forced-Crosswordle-Pack/README.md

 ## Final notes

 Thanks for viewing this puzzle pack.
-Hopefully you enjoyed the puzzles contained within. \:)
+Hopefully you enjoyed the puzzles contained within \:)

 The dataset these puzzles were taken from and the python scripts used to generate said dataset are also on github (https://github.com/E-Williamson121/Forced-Crosswordles)